Stroke protocol (CT)

 - time-to-maximum (Tmax) or time to peak (TTP)

 These allow not only the diagnosis and quantification of areas of impaired perfusion but also the identification of infarct core and penumbra that are important in selecting patients for thrombolysis/endovascular clot retrieval.

 See: CT cerebral perfusion (technique)

 The last component is CT angiography usually performed from the arch or the aorta to the vertex of the skull.
 It is performed using the arterial phase of intravascular contrast.
 It not only allows for the visualization numerous intracranial features relevant to the stroke setting but also anatomy that may be relevant to the endovascular intervention.

 It should be noted that there is increased interest in the use of multiphase CTA particularly to accurately assess the degree of collateral circulation 3.

-- the code stroke, although not the most technically demanding radiological protocol, can be a high-stress situation with a variety of extrinsic factors weighing on the radiographer and surround healthcare teams
+- the code stroke, although not the most technically demanding radiological protocol, can be a high-stress situation with a variety of extrinsic factors weighing on the radiographer and surrounding healthcare teams

 - workflow will differ between institutions and be based around what works best in that environment

 - some centers will perform the CT angiogram before the perfusion study in order to give the interventional team additional minutes to inspect and plan for a potential clot retrieval as the perfusion study is being performed.
 This requires advanced trained radiographers, customized pressure injection protocols, and custom CT protocols